Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 These tasks, which are also known as `cronjob`'s are created in a `crontab` (`cron` table).

 Note that `cron` may not be the best choice when using it to schedule a script to run at certain times each day.
-See below...
+(See 'Downsides of Cron')

 ### Cron Syntax: